SansGuidon/bookmarks/PRINCIPLES.md

 * Open standards provide business agility
 * With more eyes, all typos are shallow
 * [Jon Prall](http://jprall.typepad.com/blog/2010/10/85-operational-rules.html) - (2007) 85 Operations Rules to Live By
+* Make decisions using the path of least regret

 # from my Bullet Journal
 ## Values